wavy-baby/-/boost/week02/What-is/Linux.md

 # What is Linux?

-Linux is a Unix-like operating system created by Linus Torvalds at the University of Helsinki in 1991.
-The name Linux refers to the Linux kernel.
+**Linux** is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel written from scratch by Linus Torvalds with assistance from a loosely-knit team of hackers across the Net.
+It aims towards POSIX and Single UNIX Specification compliance.

+Linux is typically packaged in a Linux distribution.
+Distributions include the Linux kernel and supporting system software and libraries, many of which are provided by the GNU Project.
+Many Linux distributions use the word "Linux" in their name, but the Free Software Foundation uses the name "**GNU/Linux**" to emphasize the importance of GNU software, causing some controversy.

-The development of Linux was a landmark example of global, free and open source software collaboration.
+The development of Linux is a stellar example of the power of free and open source software development and global human collaboration.

 Many companies and similar numbers of individuals have released their own version of Unix-like operating systems based on the Linux Kernel.

-Similar to Unix kernels, the Linux kernel relays instructions from an application from the computer's processor and sends the results back to the application.
+Popular Linux distributions include Debian, Arch, Gentoo, Fedora Linux, and Ubuntu, which in itself has many different distributions and modifications, Including Ubuntu Server and Linux Mint.
+Commercial distributions include Red Hat Enterprise Linux and SUSE Linux Enterprise.
+Desktop Linux distributions include a windowing system such as X11 or Wayland, and a desktop environment such as GNOME or KDE Plasma.

-Broader in scope than commercial Unix products, Linux has been installed on a variety of platforms including mobile phones, tablets, video game consoles, NAS storage arrays, routers and small embedded controllers.
+Linux has been installed on a variety of platforms including mobile phones, tablets, video game consoles, NAS storage arrays, routers and small embedded controllers.

-The development of Linux is a stellar example of the power of free and open source software development and global human collaboration.
-A Linux "distribution" is a release of a Unix-like operating system based on the specifications of the Linux kernel.

-**Key Features:**
+#### **Key Features:**

   *  Linux, like Unix, is a multi-user system where the resources can be shared by various system users.
   *  Linux, like Unix, provides multi-tasking.
 Users can execute many processes at the same time (practically speaking).